vinhowe/cs224-labs/linux-systems.md

 ---

-  * Lab Question 1.
-What is the path to your home directory on a lab machine?
+  * **Lab Question 1**: What is the path to your home directory on a lab machine?
 To answer this, use the `pwd` command in the terminal window after you first (remotely) log in.

 ---